Harpers Ferry National Historical Park: Early history

 Native American history in the region dates back to at least 8,000 years ago.
 The Tuscarora people were the last of the native peoples known to inhabit the area in large numbers, essentially vanishing in the early 18th century.
-One of these European immigrants, Robert Harper, obtained a patent for the land from the Virginia legislature in 1751.
-Note that prior to 1863, West Virginia was still a part of Virginia.
+One of these European immigrants, Robert Harper, obtained a patent for the land from the Virginia legislature in 1751 as prior to 1863, West Virginia was still a part of Virginia.
 The town was originally known as Shenandoah Falls at Mr. Harper's Ferry (1763) due to the ferry business Robert Harper managed and operated.

 Today, the original house built by Robert Harper is the oldest remaining structure in the lower part of the park.
 George Washington visited the area during his trip to the rivers' confluence in 1785, searching for a waterway to ship goods westward.
 Later, Washington began the construction of the federal Harpers Ferry Armory on the site, utilizing waterpower from the rivers for manufacturing purposes.

 Meriwether Lewis, under government contract, procured most of the weaponry and associated hardware that would be needed for the Lewis and Clark Expedition at the armory in Harpers Ferry.
 Blacksmiths also built a collapsible iron boat frame for the expedition.
 Between the years 1820 to 1840, John H. Hall worked to perfect the manufacturing of interchangeable parts at the armory.
 Utilizing precision molds and jigs, this was one of the birthplaces of precision manufacturing so that armaments and related mechanical equipment could be standardized and parts would be interchangeable.
 Subsequently, the development of the modern bullet to replace the round lead slug was achieved by James H. Burton and this improvement was adopted by the U.S. Army in 1855.
 Employing at times up to 400 workers, the armory produced over half a million muskets and rifles between 1801 and 1860.